 So, one of the major challenges in designing LED fixtures for horticultural applications, is developing optimum color efficiencies or “color recipes” to deliver PAR photons as efficiently as possible and essentially allow growers to “tune” their lighting to the optimal wavelengths for each stage of growth.

 For example, if a grower wanted to encourage more compact growth, with sturdier leaves, they would use a higher component of blue light.
 Whereas if the intent is to encourage flowering, the grower would use less blue light and more red light.
-Similarly, the pigment of the leaves can be manipulated by using specific wavelengths
+Similarly, by using specific wavelengths one can manipulate the pigment of the leaves.

 So, all of this is very exciting, but we cannot dismiss the fact that there are still some obstacles to be overcome before we see large-scale adoption of LED lighting in horticulture.

 In the past, there was no alternative to traditional light sources like HPS.
 So, although we could measure light intensity (quantity), we were not able to measure the effects of specific spectral color compositions.
 However, with the development of LEDs, this is now possible.

 We are still very much in the research phase as far as light spectrum compositions and their effect on plant growth, fruit yield and quality goes.
 We are still discovering which crops respond well to LED lighting, and to specific spectral recipes.
 Even certain varietals can react differently to a particular spectral composition.